CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'CRO,' 'conversion rate optimization,' 'this page isn't converting,' 'my landing page sucks,' 'bounce rate is too high,' 'people leave without signing up,' and many other colloquial phrases users would actually say.
-Also covers sharing a URL for feedback.
+Excellent coverage of natural trigger terms users would actually say: 'CRO,' 'conversion rate optimization,' 'this page isn't converting,' 'my landing page sucks,' 'nobody's converting,' 'low conversion rate,' 'bounce rate is too high,' 'people leave without signing up,' and more.
+These are highly natural, colloquial phrases that real users would use.

 3 / 3